We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-Encouraging the uptake of alternative methods is important therefore to tackle such considerable reliance on animal studies for carrying out research.
+Encouraging the uptake of alternative methods is important therefore to tackle such considerable reliance on animal experiments for carrying out research.
 Moreover, since alternative methods offer the promise of recapitulating human physiology more effectively than many animal models, shifting to new animal-free methodologies and research strategies can in fact enhance the understanding of human-specific biology and disease.